oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 ## Task 2:  Deploy PeopleSoft PICASO from Oracle Digital Store

-In this part of the lab, we begin with deploying PeopleSoft PICASO from the Oracle Digital Assistant Store.
+In this part of the lab, we begin by deploying PeopleSoft PICASO from the Oracle Digital Assistant Store.

 1. From the previous task, once the digital assistant is provisioned, click on the service console and launch the Oracle Digital Assistant service homepage.